A Guide to Using Auction Bridging Loans and Bridging Finance:

 Obtain Heads of Terms before Any Auction

-If funding needs to be arranged prior to an auction, it is important to obtain heads of terms from a lender before bidding begins.
+If funding needs to be arranged before an auction, it is important to obtain heads of terms from a lender before bidding begins.
 A finance broker can help partner you with the best possible lender based on your unique circumstances, helping you to obtain the best possible deal and terms for your loan.

 This is also important when it comes to the completion period associated with the auction purchase.
 Since completion periods usually last 28 days, it important to have the proper funding in place ahead of time.